indranilk/kickstarter-analysis/README.md

 # kickstarter-analysis
-								Written Analysis of the Report
+								Written Analysis of the Results

 Overview of Project